Slide rule: Division

+Solving proportions

+Because pairs of numbers that are aligned on the logarithmic scales form constant ratios, no matter how the scales are offset, slide rules can be used to generate equivalent fractions that solve proportion and percent problems.

+For example, setting 7.5 on one scale over 10 on the other scale, the user can see that at the same time 1.5 is over 2, 2.25 is over 3, 3 is over 4, 3.75 is over 5, 4.5 is over 6, and 6 is over 8, among other pairs.
+For a real-life situation where 750 represents a whole 100%, these readings could be interpreted to suggest that 150 is 20%, 225 is 30%, 300 is 40%, 375 is 50%, 450 is 60%, and 600 is 80%.

-Other operations
+Other scales

 In addition to the logarithmic scales, some slide rules have other mathematical functions encoded on other auxiliary scales.
 The most popular are trigonometric, usually sine and tangent, common logarithm (log10) (for taking the log of a value on a multiplier scale), natural logarithm (ln) and exponential (ex) scales.
-Some rules include a Pythagorean ("P") scale to solve triangles.
 Others feature scales for calculating hyperbolic functions.
-On linear rules, the scales and their labeling are highly standardized, with variation usually occurring only in terms of which scales are included and in what order:
+On linear rules, the scales and their labeling are highly standardized, with variation usually occurring only in terms of which scales are included and in what order.

-The Binary Slide Rule manufactured by Gilson in 1931 performed an addition and subtraction function limited to fractions.